Crime in South Africa: Operational inefficiency

 When suspects are apprehended, the police lack experience to prepare a thorough prima facie case, leaving the National Prosecuting Authority (NPA) powerless to institute legal proceedings.
 This results in very low conviction rates of serious crimes.
 Only 2% of vehicle hijackings, 2% of robberies of either residential or commercial premises, 9% of sexual offences (5% of adult rape and 9% of child rape cases) result in convictions.

 As of 2020 less than 20% of murder investigations would result in a trial date being set, down from 31% in 2010/11.
 Cooperation between the SAPS and private prosecution initiatives have been effective in stalled cases.

 Human resource management

-While South Africa had one police officer to 250 members of the public in 2010, this ratio declined to one to 450 in 2022.
-The force dedicated to rail network policing was reduced by some 6,000 between 1986 and 2010, which exposed the network to train arson attacks and widespread looting of infrastructure.
-Mass recruitment of poorly skilled applicants occurs, and some of these are trained at substandard facilities.
+While South Africa had one police officer to 250 members of the public in 2010, this ratio decreased to one to 450 in 2022.
+The force dedicated to rail network policing was reduced by about 6,000 between 1986 and 2010, which exposed the network to train arson attacks and widespread looting of infrastructure.
+Mass recruitment of unskilled applicants occurs, and some of these are trained at substandard facilities.

 In what is seen as a culture of non-liability, very few police personnel are being expelled from the service.
 Instead disciplinary hearings have declined greatly in frequency, skilled recruits are not sensibly deployed, and from 2018 to 2019, 22% of officers received promotions without regard to their performance.

 The SAPS's very understaffed Crime Intelligence Division was at times effective, but also subject to enduring power struggles during which effective members were sidelined.
 Effective control of explosives used in various crimes is only achieved by joint investigation task teams that engage in collaborative operations.
 The SAPS's capacity and resource constraints however, besides a lack of intelligence sharing with border control officials and poor internal, inter-departmental collaboration, hamper their execution of operations in this specialized area.

 Budget cuts in training and explosive consumables for detectives and prosecutors fundamentally constrain the SAPS's operating ability, and as of 2018–2021, SAPS staff was not receiving any refresher courses.
 Some economic crimes go undetected, while the imposed penalties amount to little deterrence.
 Meaningful enforcement would require specialist detectives in dedicated investigative departments.
 From 2020 to 2023, 10111 emergency response centres of all provinces were severely understaffed, resulting in millions of calls being dropped annually.